 IMPORTANT: The following are just guidelines.
 Please engage an Azure expert to set up your Azure resources and settings for data warehousing.
 Contact us for assistance/guidance.

-Creating the new Azure SQL Database
+Creating the new Azure SQL Database for Data Warehousing

 There are many details to consider when creating a new resource in Azure.
 The following are guidelines required or recommended by DataSelf as of early 2024: